goamaral/goamaral.github.io/_posts/2022-11-20-elf-executable-and-linkable-format.md

 ---
 layout: post
-title: ELF (Executable and Linkable Format)
+title: What is an ELF file?
 categories: linux compilers
 ---
 *(The information in this article might be incomplete, I only include information I understood or considered most relevant.
 Please visit the references for more information)*